ICMP ping

 Configuration file

-All configuration parameters related to PING subagent should be placed into [PING] section of agent’s configuration file.
+All configuration parameters related to the PING subagent should be placed into [PING] section of the configuration file of the agent.
 The following configuration parameters are supported:

 Parameter